Trinidad and Tobago U19s lose to Bermuda, Jamaica at RAN U19 rugby - Trinidad and Tobago Newsday

 Against Jamaica later on, TT scored first through an intercept pass from Ezekiel Wilson, who sprinted down the left to score his first international try.
 He then converted his try to make it 7-0.

-Soon after, Jamaica’s Hamilton Richards scored a try of his own and also converted to level to game.
-Four minutes before the half-time break, Palmer Taylor scored a try and converted his kick to send Jamaica 12-7 up.
+Soon after, Jamaica’s Mihren Hamilton-Richards scored a try of his own and also converted to level to game.
+Four minutes before the half-time break, Benjamin Palmer-Taylor scored a try and converted his kick to send Jamaica 12-7 up.

-Just before the break, however, Richards kicked from the corner to score three more and go 15-7 up at the half.
+Just before the break, however, Hamilton-Richards kicked from the corner to score three more and go 15-7 up at the half.

 Six minutes into the second period Edward Knightly put TT back on the score board with a try and successful kick to make it 15-14.
 But as soon as TT scored, Jamaica responded as Reuben Flynn scored a try to affirm the win.